nramesh1/variant_annotation_tool/README.md

 | Other ExAC columns | Allele Frequency from Exac database for several population groups  |
 | avsnp150           | dbSNP150 annotation                                                |
 | cosmic70           | COSMIC gene annotation                                             |

+The **final pdf** file contains examples of visualizing the distributions and trends of some of the variables listed in the above table.